 As noted above, Slated Analytics conducts Scoring Analysis for each Project using a methodology that provides the Project a Script Score, Team Score, Financial Score and/or overall Project Score.
 The Financial Score, Team Score, Script Score and Project Score are each measured on a 100 point scale.

 The Financial Score.
 The Financial Score is intended to evaluate and estimate the likelihood of the financial success of a Project.
 The Financial Score is based on a Project’s costs and revenue projections.
-Each Project’s revenue projections are calculated by Slate Metrics, Inc. (“Slate Metrics”), a company in which Jason Scoggins, who is the President & Chief Operating Officer of Slated as well as the Chief Executive Officer of Slated Analytics, is a minority shareholder.
-Slate Metrics’ business includes financial analysis of film projects.
-In calculating the Financial Score, Slate Metrics employs a proprietary algorithm built to estimate the financial performance of Projects in the development stage.
+In calculating the Financial Score, Slated Analytics employs a proprietary algorithm built to forecast the financial performance of Projects in the development stage.
 The algorithm utilizes data collected from over ten thousand previously released films to determine the variables that most closely correlate to films’ financial performances.
 The dataset includes financial elements (production and marketing budget), creative elements (genre and Motion Picture Association of America ratings), marketing elements (release date and theater count), and also incorporates the Team Score and Script Score.
-Slate Metrics constantly monitors its algorithm to make sure it reflects current market conditions.
-The Financial Score analyzes revenue projections for each Project in all major revenue streams (worldwide theatrical box office, worldwide free and pay television, and worldwide video).
+Slated Analytics constantly monitors its algorithm to make sure it reflects current market conditions.
+The Financial Score analyzes revenue projections for each Project in major revenue streams (worldwide theatrical box office, worldwide free and pay television, and worldwide video).
 The algorithm determines the Financial Score on a scale of 1 to 100.

 The Script Score.
 The Script Score is intended to measure the quality and strength of a script.
 Each script is evaluated by a team of three readers contracted by Spec Scout, Inc. (“Spec Scout”), a company whose business includes script analysis services.
 Jason Scoggins is also a minority shareholder in Spec Scout.
 The script evaluation team consists of seasoned readers, each of whom has evaluated produced and unproduced scripts at agencies, management companies, development departments and in other professional environments.
 Each reader is well versed in recent market material and goes through a thorough training process prior to being approved to review scripts on behalf of Slated Analytics.
 The Script Score is conducted by applying the same set of rigorous standards to every script.
 Three readers read each script thoroughly, then provide an overall rating of “Strong Pass” / “Pass” / “Consider” / “Recommend” / “Strong Recommend.”
 In addition, readers assign numerical scores for ten individual attributes of the material (character, conflict, craft, dialogue, logic, originality, pacing, premise, structure and tone).
 The Script Score formula weighs some categories more heavily than others.
 As noted above, the Script Score is also used as a component of the Financial Score.
 Each reader’s ratings are converted into a score on a scale of 1 to 100, which are then averaged to determine the Script Score.